B2ORG/T6-B2OP-PATCH/README.md

 - [Python](https://www.python.org/downloads/windows/) 3.10 or newer (recommended 3.12)
 - [gsc-tool](https://github.com/xensik/gsc-tool/releases) 1.4.0 or newer

 Install Python (and make sure to check adding it to the system PATH while doing so).
 Download gsc-tool, do not change the name of the program.
-For Irony, leave both filenames as they are on the cloud.
 Put everything in the patch main directory.

 After applying desired changes, run script `compile.py` while in the patch main directory (press on address bar in the folder view, put `cmd` and press enter.
 A command line will open with that folder already set).
 Run script by putting in `python compile.py`.
 If you did everything right, script should compile everything for you and put stuff in right folders.